 These path improvements would result in ground disturbance near the Sunnyvale West Channel.
-As shown in Figure 2, the path improvements would extend parallel to and between an existing headwall and wingwalls for the Sunnyvale West Channel and Caribbean Drive.
+As shown in Figure 2, the path improvements would extend parallel to an existing headwall for the Sunnyvale West Channel and Caribbean Drive; aggregate base would be placed on southern portions of the existing driveways onto the levees along the channel, adjacent to existing wing walls.
 These existing wing walls, which extend approximately two feet above the southern side ground surface, would not be affected by the project, and would prevent runoff from the construction area from directly flowing into Sunnyvale West Channel.
 Construction activities would also be required to comply with Chapter 12.60, Stormwater Management, of the Sunnyvale Municipal Code.
 During and after construction, stormwater runoff from the project area would drain to the existing stormwater collection facilities either in Caribbean Drive or in the bioretention areas.